dennis-kao/MendelianRNA-seq-DB/README.md

 #### Modification of Beryl Cummings scripts for discovering novel splicing events through RNA-seq

 MendelianRNA-seq-DB is a tool to discover junctions in a collection of BAM files.
-It is a rewrite of the scripts found in the /Analysis folder of [MendelianRNA-seq](https://github.com/dennis-kao/MendelianRNA-seq) to support storing junction information in a database in addition to the parallel processing step.
+It is a rewrite of the scripts found in the /Analysis folder of [MendelianRNA-seq](https://github.com/dennis-kao/MendelianRNA-seq) to support storing junction information in a database.

-The main benefit of using a database as opposed to text files is that sample bam files only have to be processed once.
-Analyzing a new sample does not require the user to re-run the pipeline on controls - instead, the user only needs to query the database.
-In addition, ram use stays relatively low because the results are stored on the disk and not in a Python dictionary (hash map) like the original scripts.
+The main benefit of using a database is that results from previously processed files can be reused.
+In addition, ram use stays relatively low because the results are stored on the disk and not in a Python dictionary (hash map).

 ## Diagnosis methodology

-MendelianRNA-seq-DB was initially developed to help researchers discover splice junctions causitive for rare Mendelian diseases.
+MendelianRNA-seq-DB was initially developed to help researchers discover splicing events causitive for neuromuscular diseases.
 The methodology is as follows:

 1. Generate 2 sets of splice junctions from a collection of .bam files.
 One set is considered to be "healthy" and the other is considered to be "disease"
 2. Remove any shared splice junctions from the "disease" set since variants causitive for disease are likely not present in a "healthy" population (keep in mind we are dealing with rare diseases)
 3. Remove splice sites from the "disease" set which have a low number of read counts and/or normalized read counts and thus can considered as noise
-4. Priortize and analyze variants which pertain to regions in genes related to this disease or are consistent with the patient's phenotype
+4. Priortize and analyze junctions which reside in genes related to this disease
-5. Priortize and analyze variants whose intronic regions share only one splice site with that of a known healthy transcript model<sup>*</sup>

-<sup>*</sup>The most probable mutation event in an exon-intron-exon region is that which only alters one exon.
-This event is denoted as 'START' or 'STOP' in the database.

 ## Pipeline details

-SpliceJunctionDiscovery.py calls upon samtools to report the presence of introns in a list of regions of interest, summarizes determines their positions from the reported CIGAR string, counts the number of alignments, and writes this to a text file named after the gene region the junction resides in.
-For example PAITENT_X.bam will have a folder named PATIENT_X which will contain approximately 15000 - 22000 text files each with names like NPHS1.txt or DMD.txt.
+SpliceJunctionDiscovery.py calls upon samtools to report the presence of introns in a list of regions of interest, determines their chromosomal positions, counts the number of alignments to each position, and writes this to a text file (e.x.
+PATIENT_X/DMD.txt).

-AddJunctionsToDatabase.py reads each text file, performs gencode annotations and normalization, and stores the information into a database.
+AddJunctionsToDatabase.py reads each text file, compares the reported junctions to that of a transcript_model, annotates any shared splice site positions, normalizes annotated reads, and stores this information into a database.

-FilterSpliceJunctions.py contains some pre-defined queries which can be used to filter junctions in hopes of finding an aberrant splicing event causative for disease.
+FilterSpliceJunctions.py contains some pre-defined queries which can be used to filter junctions in the database in hopes of finding an aberrant splicing event causative for disease.

-SpliceJunctionDiscovery.py usually takes the longest to execute because it calls upon samtools based on the number of samples * the number of regions of interest.
+SpliceJunctionDiscovery.py usually takes the longest to execute.
 This step is parallelized and the number of worker processes can specified in the torque file or as an arguement to the script.

 AddJunctionsToDatabase.py is much faster and likely takes minutes to an hour for sample sizes less than 100.
 Querrying the database using FilterSpliceJunctions is probably the fastest step taking seconds to execute.

 ## Required files

 1. .bam (and .bai) files produced from an RNA-seq pipeline - All control or "healthy" .bams need to have the phrase 'GTEX' in their file name for read count logic to work properly.
 You need a sufficient number of high quality control BAMs so that you can filter out more splice junctions and discover those that are specific to a diseased sample.
-The [GTEx project](https://www.gtexportal.org/home/) is a good resource for control BAMs.
-These BAM files should all be from the same tissue due to tissue specific expression.
-A way to test for contaminated tissue samples has been described in the study cited below.
-Note that you can generate .bai files from .bam files using this line: ```parallel  samtools index ::: *.bam```
+The [GTEx project](https://www.gtexportal.org/home/) is what I used for control BAMs.
+All BAM files in the database should be from the same tissue due to tissue specific expression.

 2. transcript_file - A text file containing a list of genes and their spanning chromosome positions that you want to discover junctions in:
 	```